MamiyaA/NeuralCodingOfLegProprioception/README.md

 SelectROICalculateDFF: Ask the user to manually select ROI, apply predefied pixel intensity threshold for each selected ROI, then calculate the DF/F (change in flureoscence relative to the baseline fluorescence) of those pixels based on the specified baseline frames.

 SelectROICalculateDFF_All: Runs SelectROICalculateDFF for all the appropriate files in a directory.

+SelectROIManually: Let the user manually select the region of interest to analyze the activity

+SelectROIManually_All: Runs SelectROIManually for all the appropriate files in a directory